xlab-uiuc/acto/docs/port.md

 </details>

 ### Providing the name of the CRD to be tested
+Only required if the operator defines multiple CRDs.
+Some operator developers define separate CRDs for other purposes, e.g., backup tasks to be run.
+In case there are more than one CRD in the deploy steps, you need to specify the full name of
+    the CRD to be tested.

 Specify the name of the CRD to be tested in the configuration through the `crd_name` property.
-Only required if the operator defines multiple CRDs.
 E.g.:
 ```json
 {